Rish-1903/DLProject/README.md

-# DLProject
-# PINN-SSL-MMF: Deep Learning for Bathymetry Estimation
+# PINN-SSL-MMF: A Unified Deep Learning Framework for Bathymetry Mapping on MagicBathyNet

 This repository provides three advanced deep learning pipelines for bathymetry estimation using remote sensing imagery.
 The models leverage multimodal data, self-supervised learning, and physics-inspired neural networks to enable robust depth prediction from aerial, satellite, and multispectral inputs.